 Database Documentation The database schema for each version of Open Dental can be found on the Database Documentation page.

-SQLyog MySQL doesn't include a way to view and edit the data in your database.
+SQLyog MySQL does not include a way to view and edit the data in your database.

 We recommend SQLyog.
 It has a variety of useful tools for working with your raw database.
-It is not recommended to use it to change the data in your database.
+Its use is not recommended for changing the data in your database.

 Sometimes, a developer ends up forking Open Dental, creating a version that cannot be upgraded through the ordinary upgrade process.
 We strongly discourage forking, since the users will miss out on all future enhancements.
 There are many good alternatives to forking.
 If a developer does decide to fork and to distribute the forked program, they absolutely must rename the program, because Open Dental is trademarked and the new program is no longer the same as the original.
 If users of such a program later decide to switch to Open Dental, a paid database conversion might be required unless the developer was very careful not to change the database in any way.
 Remember that any forked versions are still covered by the GPL and must have source code available.
 You must also leave the copyright and license attached to the source code.